Site icon Regpack

 Business owners are presented with many payment choices in a technology-oriented market.
-As customers slowly move away from cash, there are now many new forms of online payment methods to choose from.
+As customers slowly move away from cash, there are now many new ways to collect payments from customers.
+These payment options offer both challenges and opportunities for large and small business owners.

 Credit and Debit Card